-If you are an IELTS aspirant, these tips will help you crack the exam in one go!
+If you are an IELTS aspirant, these tips will help you to understand how to crack IELTs.

 Before you appear for any test, it is very important that you understand the format of the test completely.
 IELTS assess a candidate on 4 parameters: reading, writing, listening and speaking.
 A candidate has to prove his proficiency in all the 4 fields in 2 hours 45 minutes.
 The time allotted for each test is:

 |Speaking||11 to 14 minutes|

 The listening, reading and writing tests will be completed in one day.
 The speaking test will be conducted a week before or after the other three tests.

 “Practice makes a man perfect”, this statement holds true for IELTS examination too.
 You need to prepare and practice regularly, if you want to crack IELTS in one go.
 In order to improve your listening skills, you need to be patient and understand each word as they are being spoken.
 Reading skills will improve with time.
 Read out loud to improvise your pronunciation.
 Write essays on topics that interest you.
 Don’t worry too much about the grammar part; just make sure, you can write fluently without stopping because every minute is precious.
 Speak with people, practise speaking English in front of the mirror.
 Fluency doesn’t come in a day, so keep on practising until you reach there.